 - At the far end of Whyteleafe Bank turn left and go back across meadows to the northern tip of Kenley Airfield.
 Take a track (Hawkhirst Road) heading north through Kenley Common and then a wood, Hawkhirst.
 Shortly before this leads into a road turn left onto another track (Longwood Road).
 Towards the far end turn right onto a footpath going down to Valley Road.
 Go down to the railway line, cross the tracks and go up Bourne View to the A22 (Godstone Road).
 Cross the road, go up a short path and turn left onto Garston Lane.
 At the end of this cul-de-sac go up steps on the right onto Riddlesdown.

-- To continue the walk turn left at the end of the low hedge onto a broad grassy path, uphill.
-In 50m turn left again through a fieldgate into the corner of a large meadow.
+- To continue the walk from the end of Whyteleafe Bank, follow the grassy path round to the left and uphill.
+In 50m turn left up a slope and go through a wooden side gate into the corner of a meadow.
 Ignore the path straight ahead and turn half-right onto a grassy path going diagonally across it.